Coursework

 Equine Track

-Gain the the practical skills and experience working with horses before graduation.
+Gain practical skills and experience working with horses before graduation.

 Upon graduation, you can enter private companion equine practices, racehorse practice, pursue an equine internship or residency, or work for government or private equine industries.